Ballet Philippines

-As the resident dance company of the Cultural Center of the Philippines, Ballet Philippines is recognized as the country's flagship company in ballet and contemporary dance.
-The company has been praised for its strong dance foundation, flexibility of style and exciting sense of theater.
+As the resident dance company of the Cultural Center of the Philippines, Ballet Philippines is the country's flagship company in ballet and contemporary dance.
+The company has been praised for its strong dance foundation and for the flexibility of style and exciting sense of theater.

 Each year, outreach and educational programs introduce audiences to dance, music, and visual art.
 BP's official school is the CCP Dance School.

 With over 400 works, Ballet Philippines' repertory is unparalleled in Asia, from full-length classical ballets and internationally recognized masterworks to indigenous works of Filipino folklore and social issues.

 History

 American colonization paved the way for the introduction of ballet in the Philippines.
 In 1915, distinguished ballet dancer Paul Nijinsky performed classical ballet at the Manila Hotel Roof Garden (Dimalanta, 2006).

 In 1927, Luva Adameit came to the Philippines and started a ballet school.
 She trained the first few ballet dancers in the country.
 Her dancers, sur les pointes, were inspired by local dances like the Planting Rice, Carinosa, and the Maria Clara that eventually influenced Leonor Orosa Goquingco.

 From then on, ballet has thrived in the country and invited a number of foreign teachers and performers as well.
 It paved the way to "a receptive outlook towards the artistic values of the art form" (Alejandro, 1983).
 The institution that eventually became Ballet Philippines was first conceived in 1969, with the opening of the Cultural Center of the Philippines (CCP).
 It was initially conceived by dancer-choreographers Alice Reyes (now a National Artist of the Philippines for dance), Eddie Elejar, and Tony Fabella as the CCP Summer Dance Workshop.
 This later evolved into CCP Dance Company, which eventually became Ballet Philippines.

 In February 1970, the Alice Reyes Modern Dance Company premiered its debut performance at the Cultural Center of the Philippines.
 Its original members included dancers from the Bayanihan Dance Company, U.E.
 Dance Troupe and Dance Theater Philippines.
-In April that year, recognizing the available time and space at the CCP as well as the need to train more dancers, the company introduced the first CCP Summer Dance Workshop which would eventually be held annually, training two to four hundred students each year in classical and modern dance.
+In April of that year, recognizing the available time and space at the CCP as well as the need to train more dancers, the company introduced the first CCP Summer Dance Workshop which would eventually be held annually, training two to four hundred students each year in classical and modern dance.
 That same year, the CCP Dance Workshop and Company was launched with Alice Reyes and Eddie Elejar as artistic directors.